ALTERNATIVE-EU/alternative.github.io/docs/docs/maintainer-guide/architecture/networking.md

 4. **Network Gateways**: Devices that serve as entry and exit points between networks.
 The platform employs gateways to manage traffic flow between the internal network and external internet, implementing security policies and routing rules.

 5. **Load Balancers**: Distribute incoming network traffic across multiple servers to ensure no single server becomes overwhelmed, improving the reliability and capacity of applications.
-In the ALTERNATIVE platform, load balancers are crucial for maintaining high availability of key services like the CKAN data portal and JupyterHub.
+In the ALTERNATIVE platform, load balancers are crucial for maintaining high availability of key services like the data portal and JupyterHub.

 6. **Ingress Controllers**: Manage external access to services within the Kubernetes cluster.
 The platform uses NGINX-based ingress controllers to route HTTP and HTTPS traffic to the appropriate internal services based on defined rules.